-The following table reflects the University's financial assets as of May 31, 2021 and 2020, reduced by amounts not available for general expenditures within one year.
+The following table reflects the University's financial assets as of May 31, 2020 and 2019, reduced by amounts not available for general expenditures within one year.
 Financial assets are considered unavailable when illiquid or not convertible to cash within one year.
 Other considerations of non-liquid assets are state required annuity reserves, assets held for others, perpetual endowments and accumulated earnings net of appropriations within one year, trust assets or governing board designations for long-term investment.
 These investments include quasi-endowments and trusts.

-2021 2020 Financial assets Cash and cash equivalents \$ 4,155 \$ 3,885 Accounts receivable 735 1,357 Contributions receivable 1,120 1,435 Grants and other receivables 1,069 2,001 Investments 137,105 96,794 Assets held under split-interest agreements 15,077 8,874 Bond reserves restricted 1,441 1,441 Financial assets, at year-end 160,702 115,787 Less those unavailable for general expenditure within one year Accounts and contributions receivable collectible beyond one year 1,310 2,058 Grants and other receivables unavailable beyond one year 1,069 1,994 Bond reserves required for issued bonds 1,441 1,441 Funds with donor restrictions for educational expenses 3,298 3,181 Investments and other financial assets held for others 9,113 4,763 Perpetual and term endowments, and accumulated earnings subject to appropriation beyond one year 104,720 84,119 Investments held in trusts and various state-required annuity reserves 6,256 4,402 Financial assets available to meet cash needs for general expenditures within one year \$ 33,495 \$ 13,829
+2020 2019 Financial assets Cash and cash equivalents \$ 3,885 \$ 3,404 Accounts receivable 1,357 1,134 Contributions receivable 1,435 1,962 Grants and other receivables 2,001 2,078 Investments 96,794 94,500 Assets held under split-interest agreements 8,874 10,204 Bond reserves restricted 1,441 1,441 Financial assets, at year-end 115,787 114,723 Less those unavailable for general expenditure within one year Accounts and contributions receivable collectible beyond one year 2,058 2,479 Grants and other receivables unavailable beyond one year 1,994 1,918 Bond reserves required for issued bonds 1,441 1,441 Funds with donor restrictions for educational expenses 3,181 3,522 Investments and other financial assets held for others 4,763 5,564 Perpetual and term endowments, and accumulated earnings subject to appropriation beyond one year 84,119 77,251 Investments held in trusts and various state-required annuity reserves 4,402 5,005 Financial assets available to meet cash needs for general expenditures within one year \$ 13,829 \$ 17,543

-As of May 31, 2021 and 2020, respectively, the University has liquid assets on hand to cover 160 and 57 days of operating expenses.
+As of May 31, 2020 and 2019, respectively, the University has liquid assets on hand to cover 57 and 66 days of operating expenses.
 The University's practice is to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-The University maintains an unsecured \$5,000 line of credit and a \$7,000 margin line of credit, both of which could be drawn upon to cover short-term liquidity needs.
+The University maintains an unsecured \$5,000 line of credit, which it could draw upon in the event of an unanticipated liquidity need.